Crock Pot Ribs (Baby Back Ribs with Dry Rub)

 Why I make my slow cooker ribs with dry rub:

-You don’t HAVE to rub your slow cooker ribs with spices before cooking them, but making my slow cooker ribs with dry rub for ribs sure does add a ton of flavor!
+You don’t HAVE to rub your slow cooker ribs with spices before cooking them, but making my slow cooker ribs with dry rub for ribs sure does add a ton of flavor (I’ve even been known to use the rub for bourbon glazed salmon, too).

 The rub for these crock pot baby back ribs is made with kosher salt, chili powder, garlic powder, brown sugar, onion powder, paprika, cumin, ground mustard, black pepper and cayenne pepper, and it adds a savory-sweet quality to the ribs that is irresistible!